tiagoantao/congen-docker/README.rst

 You can also connect directly via ssh.
 User root, password congen16.

+You will have root access and that is fine.
+There will be no special user.

 **If you are on Windows or Mac (see below for Linux)**

 - Install Kitematic_ (Docker Toolbox).

+- Start it

-- Pull tiagoantao/congen_docker
+- Pull tiagoantao/congen_docker (using the search box)

-- Run it
+- Make the congen container is running (UI - see below)

 - Go to settings (see image below)